 Will anyone from the assessor’s office come to my house?

 No one from the assessor’s office will come to your home.
 We use the information that the town already has on file for your property in order not to raise any red flags.
 This way everything we are comparing they already know about!

 Does this affect my STAR program or VA program?

 Under NO circumstances will this have any effect on either the basic or enhanced STAR programs, as well as the different VA programs.
 The best thing about a property tax grievance reduction is that it offers you the ability to pursue additional savings!

 How often can you grieve your property taxes

 You can grieve your property taxes every year.
-The value of your home is directly related to the fluctuating real estate market therefore your homes value has the potential to change every year.
-There are two levels to a property tax grievance.
-First we submit the paperwork to the town’s board of assessment review (BAR).
+The value of your home is directly related to the fluctuating real estate market, therefore, the value of your home has the potential to change every year.
+There are two levels of a property tax grievance.
+First, we submit the paperwork to the town’s board of assessment review (BAR).
 Then, if necessary, we go to the small claims court level (SCAR).
 Homeowners can pursue a property tax grievance every year at the town level, but you are only allowed to win at the small claims court level (SCAR) every other year.

 What is the Process?

-The value of your home is directly related to the fluctuating real estate market therefore your home’s value has the potential to change every year.
-There are two levels to a property tax grievance.
+The value of your home is directly related to the fluctuating real estate market, therefore, your home’s value has the potential to change every year.
+There are two levels of a property tax grievance.
 First, we submit the paperwork to the town’s Board of Assessment Review (BAR), in Nassau County it is called Assessment Review Committee (ARC), most cases are denied here.
-Next, we appeal your case in a division of NYS Supreme Court called Small Claims Assessment Review (SCAR).
-Homeowners can pursue a property tax grievance every year at the town/BAR level, but are only allowed to win at the small claims court level (SCAR) every other year.
+Next, we appeal your case to a division of NYS Supreme Court called Small Claims Assessment Review (SCAR).
+Homeowners can pursue a property tax grievance every year at the town/BAR level but are only allowed to win at the small claims court level (SCAR) every other year.